KOWSHIK8T/Hardware-555-Timer-Sorter/README.md

 |      8      |     75 kΩ     |            28            |

 #### Step 2: The Trigger (T=0)
 The "Start Button" is pressed.
-All 7 timers start their monostable cycle simultaneously. [cite_start]The Arduino code also starts its internal timer (`millis()`)[cite: 278].
+All 7 timers start their monostable cycle simultaneously.
+The Arduino code also starts its internal timer (`millis()`).

 #### Step 3: Passive Observation (The "Race")
-The Arduino's firmware does nothing but watch the input pins. [cite_start]It doesn't know the values; it only knows which pin changes state and when[cite: 272, 279].
+The Arduino's firmware does nothing but watch the input pins.
+It doesn't know the values; it only knows which pin changes state and when.

 - At **~1 second**, the timer with the 10kΩ resistor finishes its cycle.
 Pin 22 goes HIGH.
   - **Arduino's Log:** `1st place: Pin 22`.